Peter Bagge

 Peter Bagge (pronounced /bæg/, as in bag; born December 11, 1957) is an American cartoonist whose best-known work includes the comics Neat Stuff and Hate.
 His stories often use black humor and exaggerated cartooning to dramatize the reduced expectations of middle-class American youth.
 He won two Harvey Awards in 1991, one for best cartoonist and one for his work on Hate.
 In recent decades Bagge has done more fact-based comics, everything from biographies to history to comics journalism.
 Publishers of Bagge's articles, illustrations, and comics include suck.com, MAD Magazine, toonlet, Discover, and the Weekly World News, with the comic strip Adventures of Batboy.
 He has expressed his libertarian views in features for Reason.

 Early life

 Peter Bagge was born in Peekskill, New York, and grew up in the New York City suburbs.
 Bagge's father was in the military and Bagge has talked about how his Catholic household was the scene of "lots of drunken fights about money.
 We were the weirdo outcast kids of the neighborhood.
 I couldn't get away fast enough."
 Bagge was confirmed as a teenager; his confirmation name is Peter Christian Paul Bagge (with Paul being an homage to Paul McCartney.)

 Moving to New York City in the mid-1970s, Bagge attended the School of Visual Arts for three semesters in 1977 before dropping out to work on Punk magazine.

+Among his graphic influences are Tex Avery, Bob Clampett, Robert Crumb, Paul Coker, Jack Davis and Basil Wolverton.
+He also expressed admiration for Dave Cooper, and Joe Matt.